OscarWan/Deep_Image_Matting_Reproduce/README.md

 Download [test data](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#testdata) for VOC2012 challenge
 ### Adobe DIM Dataset
 Go to the [website](https://sites.google.com/view/deepimagematting#h.p_LwcLE-VLY7-S) to contact the author for the use of the dataset.

+# Reproduce DIM
+1. Prepare for the training by getting file lists and generalizing figures